GregHattJr/malt/ark/ini/lib/debug/readme.md

 # Debug Theme

-A diagnostic tool for developing and debugging Ark sites.
+A diagnostic tool for debugging Ark sites.

-## Includes
+## Include Files

-This theme supports the following include files:
+This theme will display the following include files:

 * `menu`
+* `menu-upper`
+* `menu-lower`

 ## License